Dossenheim: Economy and infrastructure

 Dossenheim is primarily a residential community.
 Because of its proximity to Heidelberg Dossenheim is attractive to people who work at the Ruprecht Karl University of Heidelberg, German Cancer Research Center (Deutsches Krebsforschungszentrum DKFZ) or scientific companies (located in Heidelberg Technology Park).
 There is limited industry and commerce in Dossenheim.
 Dossenheim has a history of being a stone mining village.
 In Dossenheim there were 2 large quarries.
 The raw porphyry would be transported to the transfer station with a tramway that has since been dismantled.
 The stone was used primarily for construction of water projects (hydraulic engineering) and road construction.
 Both quarries have fallen into disuse.
 The scars can be seen far into the flood plain of the Rhine.
+Theres a site of Evonik that operates production facilities.

 Transport

 Dossenheim is on the A 5 as well as the federal highway B 3.
 The Upper Rhine Railway (Oberrheinische Eisenbahn, OEG), now part of Rhein-Neckar-Verkehr (RNV) GmbH, connects Dossenheim to the metropolitan centers nearby: Mannheim, Heidelberg and Weinheim.
 Dossenheim has 3 light rail stops: Dossenheim-Nord, Dossenheim OEG-Bahnhof and Dossenheim-Süd.